walkerjeffd/riffle-ito-apps/analyses/20140725_cambridge/index.md

 The data are now in long format with each row corresponding to one measurement for a single variable.

-## Visualizations
+# Riffle Data Plots

-We can plot the data with each panel showing one of the variables.
+This figures shows the raw data of both riffle-ito deployments.
 The data are colored by the corresponding file/deployment.

 ```r